scVENUS/pyheapdump/README.md

 ---------

 2014-xx-xx Version 0.x:
+ * Added a lock to prevent simultaneous dumps from multiple threads.
+   Function save_dump now returns the file name and the headers.
+   If the file name comtains the sub-string '{sequence_number}', it is replaced by the running number of the dump.

  * New function dump_on_unhandled_exceptions.
 It can be used as a function decorator or to setup a sys.execpthook handler.